hamzehaq7/hamzehaq7.github.io/README.md

 ## Welcome to my page, enjoy!

 Hamzeh Abu Qamar, an esteemed recent graduate, holds a Bachelor's degree in Electrical Engineering from the United Arab Emirates University.
 Recognized for his exceptional talents, he was awarded both the IEEE Undergraduate Research Scholarship and the prestigious MBZ Scholarship at NYU Abu Dhabi.
 During his academic journey, he completed an enriching internship at KAUST, a renowned global research institution.
 As a fervent advocate for sustainability, Hamzeh participated in discussions and debates at COP28 in his role as a Masdar Youth 4 Sustainability Ambassador.
-He is passionate about AI, ML, and 6G communications for sustainable applications.
+Having showcased his graduation project at international conferences in Belgium and Oman, he is passionate about integrating AI and ML into the realm of 6G communications.

 Click here: [CV](HamzehAbuQamarCV.pdf/)